Last modified: January 27, 2025

 HTTPS Connection Process

-1. The client requests a secure connection, including supported encryption methods.
+1. Client Hello – The client requests a secure connection and provides a list of supported encryption methods.

-3. The client verifies the server's certificate to ensure it's authentic.
+3. Certificate Verification – The client verifies the authenticity of the server’s certificate.

-4. Both parties agree on encryption keys to use for secure communication.
+4. Key Exchange – Both parties agree upon encryption keys for the secure session.

 FTP